charludo/barely/docs/plugins/collections.md

 # Collections

 Type: `content`
 Enabled by default: `false`

 Collections allow you to include previews of other pages on a page, or to add your page to a collection.
+**Note**: might not update properly during live mode, but will catch up when quitting barely.

 ---